-The winners will be announced January 11th at the North American International Auto Show (NAIAS) in Detroit, MI.
-Each new, or highly refreshed, car is considered by the organizing committee to be on the list for North American Car and Truck of the Year (NACTOY).
+The winners will be announced on January 11th at the North American International Auto Show (NAIAS) in Detroit, MI.
+Each new, or highly refreshed, the car is considered by the organizing committee to be on the list for North American Car and Truck of the Year (NACTOY).
 The list is paired down to cars in one group and sport utility and trucks in the other group.
-Fifty-three automotive journalists from the United States and Canada then vote from the long list to the short list of the three above in each category.
+Fifty-three automotive journalists from the United States and Canada then vote from the long list to the shortlist of the three above in each category.
 Deloitte & Touche accounting firm handles all the votes and is the only group that knows the outcome before it is read.

 The three-car finalists were up against some tough competition, BMW 7 Series, Chevrolet Camaro, Chevrolet Volt, Kia Optima, Nissan Maxima, Toyota Prius.

 and the three truck finalists were up against some tough truck competition, Ford Edge, Honda HR-V, Hyundai Tucson, Jeep Renegade, Kia Sorento, Lexus RX, Mazda CX-3, Toyota Tacoma

 General Motor’s subdivision, Chevrolet, is ecstatic about the nomination, “We are honored by this great news.
 The team behind the Malibu consists of both innovative and experienced designers and engineers, who successfully built a midsize that is more fuel-efficient, safer, and connected than ever before.”